skepee-LAB/MutableVsImmutable/README.md

 ## Use the Memory windows in the Visual Studio debugger

-Let's see what happens in terms of memory allocation.
-In order to do that we need to run the code in Debug Mode and put a breakpoint.
-You need also to enable the Memory windows, enable address-level debugging must be selected in Tools > Options (or Debug > Options) > Debugging > General.
+Visual Studio offers some tools to check memory allocation in Debug Mode.
+One of these is Memory windows, for example, that enables address-level debugging by selecting Tools > Options (or Debug > Options) > Debugging > General.

 Start debugging by selecting the green arrow, pressing F5, or selecting Debug > Start Debugging.
 Under Debug > Windows > Memory, select Memory 1, Memory 2, Memory 3, or Memory 4.
 (Some editions of Visual Studio offer only one Memory window.)